kragen/laserboot/cut-3/README.md

 be slid together to make a sort of ball with 12 available slits for making edge-lap joints with other octagons.

-This design is just what I managed to put together in the morning in the hour after waking up.
+This design is just what I managed to put together Saturday morning in the hour after waking up, using plain PostScript, which is the CAD equivalent of stone knives.
 It’s missing a lot of things, but I thought it would be a mistake to miss out on the feedback available from fabricating it in order to perfect the design further.